 Have Your Pet Spayed or Neutered

-The animal professionals at Oakton Animal Hospital in Elk Grove Village, IL, including Dr. Ephraim, Dr. Svoboda, and Dr. Brooks, understand the importance of spaying or neutering your pet and how it can help save his or her life.
+The animal professionals at Oakton Animal Hospital in Elk Grove Village, IL, including Dr. Ephraim, and Dr. Svoboda, understand the importance of spaying or neutering your pet and how it can help save his or her life.
 Typically, spayed or neutered animals live a longer, healthier life.

 Spay or Neuter?